csdojo-defaang/active-repos-for-contributing/README.md

 > Make sure to include a small but informative description on what this project is about.

-Built on: Libraries and languages this project is built with.
+Built on: libraries and languages this project is built with.

 `GitHub repository url`